nodejs/installer/README.md

 This is an Electron application for installing, updating and managing versions of Node.js.

 The goal is to be far more humane and user friendly than traditional methods of installation.
+The focus is primarily new users to Node, who are just looking for the easiest way to get started.

 ## To Develop